jtmenchaca/quickcompare/README.md

 ```

 By default, the binary/categorical columns are compared across groups
-using the Fisher’s Exact Test.
+using the Fisher’s Exact test.
 If the data is too large to be run
-efficiently using the standard Fisher’s Exact Test, comparisons will be
+efficiently using the standard Fisher’s Exact test, comparisons will be
-made using the Monte Carlo test for Fisher’s.
+made using the Monte Carlo variant for Fisher’s.

 ``` r
 mtcars |>